 Having finished second in the Conference in the 2010-2011 season, the Dons' managed to finally complete the dream of playing league football again as they prevailed in a tense play-off final beating Luton Town on penalties.

-Now under the stewardship of Terry Brown, fans will want the meteoric rise to continue, but most importantly they will want to solidify their place in the football league before embarking on another potential promotion into League One.
+Now under the stewardship of Neil Ardley, fans will want the meteoric rise to continue, with the club currently playing their football in League One.

 A mixed set of recent results has seen AFC Wimbledon collect wins versus Rochdale and Milton Keynes Dons while suffering adverse results at Bradford City, Bristol Rovers, Port Vale, Southend United and Northampton Town.
 Draws against Peterborough United, Swindon Town and Fleetwood Town has seen them show mid-table form at best.